In WordPress.org blog, you can install the unlimited plugin and customize your theme. Apart from this, you get full control over your blog.

 To create a self-hosted blog on WordPress.org, you need a domain name and web hosting.

-We recommend Bluehost because it is a very reputed and best web hosting company that offers unlimited storage, unlimited bandwidth, 24/7 support via phone, email or live chat.
+I recommend Bluehost because it is a very reputed and best web hosting company that offers unlimited storage, unlimited bandwidth, 24/7 support via phone, email or live chat.
 Furthermore, Bluehost is also officially recommended by WordPress.org.

 1. Export Data from WordPress.com